wagento/sms-notifications/README.md

     DELETE FROM `setup_module` WHERE `module` = 'Wagento_SMSNotifications';
     SQL

-## Post-Install, Post-Update, or Post-Uninstall
+## Post-Install, Post-Update or Post-Uninstall

-To complete the installation, update, or uninstall process, please run these
+To complete the installation, update or uninstall process, please run these
 commands:

     $ cd /path/to/your/site